 Whenever possible, I try to bring more gear with me but this essential kit has never failed me.

-Flower photography depends a lot on location, weather conditions and time of day.
-Being one step ahead and planning are key factors here.
+Macro flower photography depends a lot on location, weather conditions and time of day.
+Being one step ahead and planning are key factors in shooting flowers.

 Early morning and late afternoon have a softer light than midday.
 And the end of the day has a warmer light than the morning.